-- 1. A student may participate in an externship in his or her fourth, fifth or sixth semester.
-Ordinarily, a student with a GPA below 2.4 will not be allowed to enroll.
-The externship program director has the discretion to deny admission to any student not prepared to enroll in the program. - 2.
-Students are permitted to enroll in clinical courses in the fourth, fifth, or sixth semester. - 3.
-All clinics and externships are limited enrollment courses with enrollment procedures established for each program.
-Details are included in the web-based registration materials. - 4.
+- 1. Enrollment in a clinic or externship requires permission of the director, or the director's designee. - 2.
+A student may participate in an externship in the fourth, fifth or sixth semester.
+Ordinarily, a student with a GPA below 2.4 will not be allowed to enroll. - 3.
+Students are permitted to enroll in clinical courses after satisfactory completion of 28 credits. - 4.
+All clinics and externships are limited enrollment courses with enrollment and application procedures established for each program. - 5.
 A student may not: - a.
 Enroll in more than one clinic or externship course in any one semester; - b.
 Enroll in a clinic or externship course that substantially repeats the experience gained in the same or another clinic or externship course; - c.
 Except for a part-time JD externship, enroll in the same experiential course more than once; - d.
-Enroll in an externship program with the same field supervisor or mentor or at the same site at with which the student has been placed as an extern, had an employment relationship or has worked as a volunteer unless the program will provide a qualitatively different or broader learning experience than the student has had as a volunteer or an employee; or
+Enroll in an externship program with the same mentor or at the same site at with which the student has been placed as an extern, had an employment relationship or has worked as a volunteer unless the program will provide a qualitatively different or broader learning experience than the student has had as a volunteer or an employee; - e.
+Enroll in a clinic or externship that presents a significant possibility of a conflict of interest based on the student's enrollment in a different clinic or externship, the student's prior or current employment relationship, or the student's prior or current work as a volunteer, unless the conflict can be effectively managed by the clinic or externship; - f.
+Extern under the supervision of mentors not admitted to practice law.
+This requirement applies whether the mentor is working in a governmental agency, non-profit organization, private law firm, for-profit corporation, or as a judge.
+The only exception is in the fields of lobbying or policy work.
+For those externships, the mentor must have a law degree but need not be actively licensed to practice law; or - g.
+Receive compensation for work performed in an externship course for which academic credit is granted, with the following exception: